linktohack/evil-space/README.md

 evil-space
 ==========
+vim-space for evil-mode

-`evil-space` is intend to be a fork of `vim-space` for `evil-mode` with some enhancement features such as remember count motions, e.g.
+`evil-space` is intend to be a ported version of `vim-space` for `evil-mode` with some enhancement features such as remember count motions, e.g.
     9j SPC SPC SPC

 `evil-space` is usable by source the file directly but not a complete minor